1. What is a succession?

 Real estate professionals will want to ensure that the person trying to sell any property has the proper authority to do so.
 This can mean the person selling has a judgement of possession or has been appointed as independent administrator/executor.
 If the person trying to sell has a usufruct, or is a non-independent administrator/executor then all heirs must agree to sell, or get court approval to sell.

 5. Who do you need on your team when opening a succession?

 To “open” a succession, you need an estate attorney.
 You do not need anyone else until you become the property owner and are ready to sell.
 Then, you just need a knowledgeable and proficient title company.

-6. Does all property have to go through probate?
+6. Does all property have to go through a succession?

 No, some “property” is not considered a part of your succession.
-Usually, property paid directly to a named payee by a third party is not subject to succession laws (i.e. a 401K).
+Usually, property paid directly to a named payee by a third party is not subject to succession laws (i.e. life insurance).